-Before no limit texas hold’em, before any type of online poker, there were other poker games that evolved slowly over hundreds of years.
+Before the No Limit Texas Hold’em and before any type of online poker, there were other poker games that evolved slowly over hundreds of years.
 The true origin of poker seems to be lost in time, and there are several different theories out there.
-You’ll find some that say that modern poker sprouted out of a domino-card game played by a 10th-century Chinese emperor; others are convinced that we owe 16th century Persians and their “As Nas” card game for the game we play today.
-In France, Poque was a card game played in France in the 17th century, and the Germans played a similar game which they called pochen.
-And historians say these were both based on the 16th-century Spanish game primero, a card game played with three cards and lots of bluffing.
+You’ll find some that say that modern poker sprouted out of a domino card game played by a 10th-century Chinese emperor; others are convinced that we owe 16th-century Persians and their “As Nas” card game for the game we play today.
+In France, Poque was a card game played in the 17th century, and the Germans played a similar game, which they called pochen.
+Historians say these were both based on the 16th-century Spanish game primero, a card game played with three cards and lots of bluffing.

 Easy.